How to Set Up a LAMP Stack with Docker Compose

 phpMyAdmin Service

-We specify phpMyAdmin to be accessible on port 8080 because we have already exposed port 80 to the Apache container on our local Linux system.
+We specify phpMyAdmin to be accessible on port 8080 because 80 is already reserved for the Apache container.

 Start and Run the LAMP Stack with Docker Compose

-Finally, we can run Apache, MariaDB, PHP, and phpMyAdmin using Docker Compose.
-To do this, execute the below-given command from the “lamp” directory where our “docker-compose.yaml” file is located.
+Finally, it’s time to build and run our containerized LAMP stack.
+To do this, execute the following command from the “lamp” directory where our “docker-compose.yaml” file is located.

-The images will start downloading, and the PHP and Apache Docker images will be built during the process.
+The images will start downloading, and custom PHP and Apache Docker images will be built during the process.

-The entire procedure will take a few minutes, depending on your internet connection speed.
-In the end, you should see a screen similar to the one below, informing you that all containers have been successfully started.
+The entire procedure will take a few minutes.
+In the end, you should see a screen similar to the one below, informing you that all containers have been successfully created and started.

 Start and Run the LAMP Stack with Docker Compose